-Melissa Kozul1[†], R. Jason Hearst1, Jason P. Monty2, Bharathram Ganapathisubramani3 and Daniel Chung2
+Melissa Kozul^{1,†}, R. Jason Hearst1, Jason P. Monty2, Bharathram Ganapathisubramani3 and Daniel Chung2

-1Department of Energy and Process Engineering, NTNU, N-7491 Trondheim, Norway 2Department of Mechanical Engineering, University of Melbourne, VIC 3010, Australia 3Engineering and the Environment, University of Southampton, Highfield, Southampton SO17 1BJ, UK
+1Department of Energy and Process Engineering, Norwegian University of Science and Technology, Trondheim, NO-7491, Norway

+2Department of Mechanical Engineering, University of Melbourne, Parkville, VIC 3010, Australia

+3Aerodynamics and Flight Mechanics Research Group, University of Southampton, Southampton, SO17 1BJ, UK

-(Received xx; revised xx; accepted xx)
+(Received 22 April 2019; revised 17 February 2020; accepted 20 April 2020)

-The turbulent boundary layer developing under a turbulence-laden free-stream is numerically investigated using the temporal boundary layer framework.
+The turbulent boundary layer developing under a turbulence-laden free stream is numerically investigated using the temporal boundary layer framework.
 This study focuses on the interaction between the fully turbulent boundary layer and decaying free-stream turbulence.
 Previous experiments and simulations of this physical problem have considered a spatially evolving boundary layer beset by free-stream turbulence.
-The state of the boundary layer any given downstream position in fact reflects the accumulated history of the co-evolution of a boundary layer and free-stream turbulence.
+The state of the boundary layer at any given downstream position in fact reflects the accumulated history of the co-evolution of boundary layer and free-stream turbulence.
 The central aim of the present work is to isolate the effect of local free-stream disturbances existing at the same time as the 'downstream' boundary layer.
 The temporal framework used here helps expose when and how disturbances directly above the boundary layer actively impart change upon it.
-The bulk of our simulations were completed by seeding the free-stream above boundary layers that were 'pre-grown' to a desired thickness with homogeneous isotropic turbulence from a precursor simulation.
-Moreover, this strategy allowed us to test different combinations of the turbulence intensity and large-eddy lengthscale of the free-stream turbulence with respect to the corresponding scales of the boundary layer.
-The relative large-eddy turnover timescale between the free-stream turbulence and the boundary layer emerges as an important parameter in predicting if the free-stream turbulence and boundary layer interaction will be 'strong' or 'weak' before the free-stream turbulence eventually fades to a negligible level.
-If the large-eddy turnover timescale of the free-stream turbulence is much smaller than that of the boundary layer, the interaction will be 'weak', as the free-stream disturbances will markedly decay before the boundary layer is able be altered significantly as a result of the free-stream disturbances.
+The bulk of our simulations were completed by seeding the free stream above boundary layers that were 'pre-grown' to a desired thickness with homogeneous isotropic turbulence from a precursor simulation.
+Moreover, this strategy allowed us to test various combinations of the turbulence intensity and large-eddy length scale of the free-stream turbulence with respect to the corresponding scales of the boundary layer.
+The relative large-eddy turnover time scale between the free-stream turbulence and the boundary layer emerges as an important parameter in predicting if the free-stream turbulence and boundary layer interaction will be 'strong' or 'weak' before the free-stream turbulence eventually fades to a negligible level.
+If the large-eddy turnover time scale of the free-stream turbulence is much smaller than that of the boundary layer, the interaction will be 'weak', as the free-stream disturbances will markedly decay before the boundary layer is able be altered significantly as a result of the free-stream disturbances.
 For a 'strong' interaction, the injected free-stream turbulence causes increased spreading of the boundary layer away from the wall, permitting large incursions of free-stream fluid deep within it.